 It is possible that you are broke, unable to attend, going to a destination wedding or perhaps are even in the wedding party itself.
 While it is customary for guests to give wedding gifts to the bride and groom, people tend to fall into the trap of believing that these gifts are in exchange for their invitation.
 The truth is that a wedding invitation is completely separate from a wedding gift.
 In fact, a wedding gift is a token of your affection for the happy new couple—nothing more and nothing less.
 Usually, wedding gifts are sent as soon as the invitation is received, rather than brought to the wedding.
 Even if you have already given a shower present or engagement gift, traditionally it is a good practice to give a wedding gift as well.

-Some guests may feel that for a second wedding, a gift is not necessary and bring a card instead, particularly if they gave a gift for the first wedding.
-This choice is left to your discretion, however, if you care about the couple getting married, it's nice to give them something for their new life together.
+Some wedding guests may feel that for a second wedding, a gift is not necessary.
+These guests may be indulged to simply bring a card instead, particularly if they have already given a wedding gift for the first wedding.
+This choice is left to the discretion of the wedding guest.
+Depending on the relationship you have with the couple and your care for their new marriage, however, it is always recommended to perform the nice gesture of giving them something for their new life together.

 What to Buy for a Wedding Gift

 Physical gifts are the most traditional and formal for weddings.
 Typically, the bride and groom will send wedding invitations with information to their wedding website and reception details which often includes gift registry.
 Taking a look at the couple's gift registry will give you some ideas of what they are looking for, which may include household, sentimental or small gifts.
 Outside of physical gifts, it is also deemed appropriate to give the gift of money or make a donation to a charity in the couple's names.